bishoksan/LHornSolver/README.md

 # LHornSolver
-LHornSolver incrementally solves non-linear Horn clauses using only a linear Horn clause solver.
+LHornSolver uses an abstraction-refinement algorithm for solving non-linear Horn clauses using only a linear Horn clause solver.

 ## Programming
 LHornSolver is written in Ciao and is interfaced with Yices SMT solver and Parma polyhedra library for handling constraints.
-LHornSolver uses several reusable components such as linear Horn clause solver, dimension bounded program generator etc.
+LHornSolver uses several reusable components such as linear Horn clause solver, dimension bounded program generator, Horn clause linearisers etc.

 ## Requirements
 1. [Ciao](http://github.com/ciao-lang/ciao) with